 Because of this bloom’s five-point shape, the Pentas are also known as Egyptian stars.
 If you want to attract butterflies, hummingbirds, and bees to your garden, this is the pollinator attractant you’ve been looking for.
 As an annual, the size averages 12” tall and wide.
 You can find them in white, pink, lavender and red.

-Typically grown as an ornamental plant, the Salpiglossis resembles the Petunia, but grows in its own variety of colors.
-Different colors can even appear in the same bloom!
+Typically grown as an ornamental plant, the Salpiglossis resembles the Petunia, but grows taller.
 This old-fashioned flower reaches 2’ tall and actually looks like the blooms have been hand painted.
-The common name Painte Tongue is so fitting for this one.
+The common name Painted Tongue is so fitting for this one.

 You can’t but fall in love with the Annual Vinca.
 This plant is well-known for surviving the hottest day of summer and still coming out looking gorgeous.
 Nell lives in the Arizona desert and this is the one which stands in the desert heat.
 You can find them in white, pink, red, purple and magenta.